swiyu-admin-ch/community/tech-concepts/expand-migrate-contract-pattern.md

 ### Migration Phase

-- Default duration will be 3 months, deviations may occur if needed.
+- Default duration will be one month for Public Beta, deviations may occur if needed.

 ### Contract

-- Earliest after 3 months of migration (Note: extraordinary situations could demand shorter periods but this will be communicated accordingly)
+- Earliest after one month of migration (Public Beta Infrastructure)
+- Note: extraordinary situations could demand shorter periods but this will be communicated accordingly
 - Before Contract is executed stakeholders may be consulted to ensure system stability